 In short, don’t listen to any advice that says a CV on one page is a must-have.
 Go to a second page if you need to, but whatever you do craft your CV so it presents your skills and experience in a way that’s tailored to the job.

 There’ve actually been studies done on the topic but even they’re inconclusive.
-One study revealed an even split in preferences for one or two page CVs and another showed a preference for two pages.
+When it comes to experts, there's an even split in preferences for one or two page CVs.
 Hardly a definitive answer.

 Google the topic and you’ll get thousands of opinions, all with different advice.
 The fact is, it’s all subjective.
 There’s no one answer to the one page CV question but let’s take a look at the pros and cons.